garretrc/ggvoronoi/README.md

 For questions about usage/syntax or for reporting bugs, email Robert Garrett at garretrc@miamioh.edu or raise an issue on this repository.

-To contribute to the package or see past contributions, follow the procedures outlined in CONTRIBUTING.md
+To contribute to the package or see past contributions, see the CONTRIBUTING.md file

 ## Changes